SQL Parameters

 Can I use a range of cells with SQL Parameters?

-Can variables be shared across spreadsheets?
+Can variables be shared between spreadsheets?